Plastic Surgeries and Reconstructive Procedures for Children

 The ear can be malformed or absent for many reasons, either due to a birth defect, trauma, cancer or other reasons.
 Ear reconstruction is a medical procedure or a series of medical procedures used to rebuild the malformed or absent ear.

 Hand surgery encompasses a variety of different surgical procedures that can address different problems with the hand and arm.
-The surgery is intended to restore the normal strength, function and/or flexibility of the structures of the hand and arm.
+Hand surgeons also perform microsurgical reattachment of amputated digits and limbs, microsurgical reconstruction of soft tissues and bone, nerve reconstruction, and surgery to improve function in paralyzed upper limbs.

 Nerve grafts are segments of nerve or nerve-like material that are used to reconstruct damaged nerves in the body.